J. B. Kripalani: Later life

 In 1972-73, he agitated against the increasingly authoritarian rule of Nehru's daughter Indira Gandhi, then Prime Minister of India.
 Kripalani and Jayaprakash Narayan felt that Gandhi's rule had become dictatorial and anti-democratic.
 Her conviction on charges of using government machinery for her election campaign galvanised her political opposition and public disenchantment against her policies.
 Along with Jayaprakash Narayan, Kripalani toured the country urging non-violent protest and civil disobedience.
-When the Emergency was declared as a result of the vocal dissent he helped stir up, the octogenarian Kripalani was among the first of the Opposition leaders to be arrested on the night of 26 June 1975.
+When the Emergency was declared as a result of the vocal dissent he helped stir up, the octogenarian Kripalani was among the first of the opposition leaders to be arrested on the night of 26 June 1975.
 He lived long enough to survive the Emergency and see the first non-Congress government since Independence following the Janata Party victory in the 1977 polls.
-He and Jayaprakash Narayan, two senior guiding lights, were requested to choose the parliamentary leader of the new party who would be the prime minister, and they choose Morarji Desai.
-Jayaprakash Narayan, in wheel-chair, administered a pledge at Raj Ghat to new members of parliament that they will honour the mandate and remain united.
+He and Narayan, as two veteran leaders, were requested to choose the parliamentary leader of the new party who would be the prime minister, and settled on Morarji Desai.

 Acharya Kripalani died on 19 March 1982 at the Civil Hospital in Ahmedabad, at the age of 93.

 A stamp was issued on 11 November 1989 by the Indian Postal Department to commemorate the 101st anniversary of his birth.